decayingcrow/decayingcrow/README.md

 im nineteen and i speak english and spanish ok

-im neurodivergent and my main interests right now are homestuck, no more heroes and animatronics
+im disabled and neurodivergent and my main interests right now are homestuck, no more heroes and animatronics

 im so awesome and cool ok